Bira/octopus-carnival/_drafts/wir-mm-4e-ettin.md

 added on top of everything else.

 The curse isn't all that impressive - simply attacking twice might be a better bet.
-It would be a lot more dangerous if it made the next hit from any ettin a critical.
+It would be a lot more dangerous if it made the next hit from any enemy (or even any ettin) a critical.

-This ettin can also perform a Spirit Call which fills a Close Burst 5 with howling demonic specters.
+This ettin can also perform a Spirit Call which fills a Close Burst 5 with howling demonic apparitions.
 This targets Fortitude, does necrotic damage, and slides the targets 3 squares on a hit.

 ## Sample Encounter and Final Impressions